We exist to glorify God through evangelism,

 What does being "actively involved" look like?

 Our ideal would be to fill every seat in the church.
 But we do not simply want to fill the seats for the sake of filling seats.
 We want people to be actively involved in the church and in their personal lives in sharing Christ.
-We want people making the effort to reach those around them with the hope of Christ and the gospel.
-Christianity isn’t a “sit back in your seat” religion; it is where the people share the wonder and glory of Jesus.
+We want people making the effort to reach out to those around them with the hope of Christ and the gospel.
+Christianity isn't a "sit back in your seat" religion; it is where people share the wonder and glory of Jesus.

 With whom do we share the salvation message?

 At the Chapel, Jesus is a big deal.
-We want to make much of Jesus, preach Jesus, speak of Jesus–with everyone.
+We want to make much of Jesus, preach Jesus, speak of Jesus--with everyone.
 This is not a limited realm in which this vision is given.
 We are called to make much of Jesus wherever we are and to anyone we come in contact with.
 This means that, within our immediate context and abroad, we are to be involved in sharing Christ with all people.